rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 ## Rights

 © 2017-2021, Robert John Rovetto.
 All rights reserved.
 Not authorized for commercial use unless explicitly negotated with the copyright holder and author.
+No claims to completenes.
+No claims to complete accuracy.
+No warranty.
+No liability.